 Local People (10/10)

 Easily the best source.
-In the 100+ countries I have travelled, I have never experienced a case where local people will provide you with incorrect information if a matter involves your personal safety.
+In the 100+ countries I have travelled, I have never experienced a case where local people will provide you with incorrect information if a matter involves your safety.
 Within a country, always ask on safety conditions to any area you intend to visit, and if these replies include significant warnings about safety, consider changing your itinerary.
 My first source for such information is the hotel I’m staying at – they have a vested interest in your stay, so listen to what they tell you.
-If you are in a place long enough and build a rapport with person serving you at a restaurant or a shopkeeper in a market, listen to them too.
+If you are in a place long enough and build a rapport with a person serving you at a restaurant or a shopkeeper in a market, listen to them too.

 Fellow Travellers (8/10)

 These provide another valuable source of information.
 Facebook groups can be particularly strong in this regard.
 Be aware that the situations can and do change, so take note of the date of any advice.
 People you have personally known who have travelled to such area are probably your best source of information amongst fellow travellers.

 Information from local people, expatriates and fellow travellers can be obtained from forums, social media, blogs or travel websites – so search around.

 Another possible source of information is airline companies.
 If they are not flying to a destination, then you can safely assume it is a place to avoid.
 However, airlines make such decisions based on whether it is safe for the plane to arrive and depart the airport, and that their staff can be safely housed in a hotel, and not on the actual travelling conditions within the country.
 Thus you need to put this information into perspective.